isc-projects/kea/doc/sphinx/arm/config.rst

    removed in Kea 1.7.10.

    The specification for supporting several elements (e.g. "Dhcp4", "Dhcp6")
-   in one file has been removed, so that each component requires one separate configuration file.
+   in one file has been removed in Kea 1.7.10, so that each component requires one separate configuration file.

 To avoid repetition of mostly similar structures, examples in the rest of this guide will showcase only the subset of parameters appropriate